Studentenverbindung: Organization

-The fourth group, the Chargen are Burschen elected by the former groups' democratic vote and entitled to decide over certain situations of everyday fraternity life.
+The fourth group, the Chargen are Burschen elected by the former groups' democratic vote and entitled to decide on certain situations of everyday fraternity life.
 Common Chargierte are the Senior (signing his name with an x at the end e.g. Mustermann Z! x), Consenior (xx) and the Drittchargierter, or often also called Scriptor (xxx).
 The Senior's task is mainly to represent the fraternity to the outside and to lead it.
-The Consenior assists the Senior but mainly focuses on imparting the fencing practice, the organization of fraternity events and the constant contact to fellow female students.
-Whilst the Drittchargierter is in charge of mail correspondence, finance and diplomacy.
-Another Function often referred to as a Charge (Chargierter) is the so-called Fuchsmajor.
+The Consenior assists the Senior but mainly focuses on imparting the fencing practice, the organization of fraternity events, and the constant contact with fellow female students.
+Whilst the Drittchargierter is in charge of mail correspondence, finance, and diplomacy.
+Another Function often referred to as a Charge (Chargierter) is the so-called Fuchsmajor (FM).
 He is in charge of the Füchse and teaches them everything they need to know in fraternity life, except for fencing.

-Studentenverbindungen, specially older ones, often possess large mansions, the Verbindungshaus, in which active members live.
-It usually consists of a dormitory and common rooms for festivities, most notably the Kneipe (pub), celebrations on a regular basis involving student songs and other traditions.
+Studentenverbindungen, especially older ones, often possess large mansions, the Verbindungshaus, in which active members live.
+It usually consists of a dormitory and common rooms for festivities, most notably the Kneipe (pub), celebrations regularly involving student songs and other traditions.

 One of the many benefits of joining a fraternity in Germany is the especially low pricing of the often high-quality rooms.
 Because Studentenverbindungen are much less prevalent in campus life in comparison to US fraternities, some actively try to recruit new members through these low-priced rooms.
 After a certain period, the Fuchsenzeit, these new members have the opportunity to learn the traditions.
-After successful completion of all necessary tests and examinations they are usually accepted as full members.
+After successful completion of all necessary tests and examinations, they are usually accepted as full members.